Kondwa Sakala-Chibiya

 Kondwa Sakala-Chibiya is a Zambian lawyer and Vice Chair for the Human Rights Commission, and former President of SADC Lawyers Association.
-She is a board member of the Centre for Infectious Disease Research in Zambia, and currently serves as a member of the Judicial Service Commission, following her appointment by Hakainde Hichilema.
+She earned a Bachelor of Laws (LLB) from the University of Reading.
+She is a board member of the Centre for Infectious Disease Research in Zambia, and currently serves as of the Judicial Service Commission, following her appointment by Hakainde Hichilema.
+In 2024, she was awarded the title of State Counsel, an honor denoting elevation to Zambia's Inner Bar.
+She is Managing Partner of the Zambian law firm J.B.
+Sakala & Co.